2021–22 European windstorm season: Storm Dudley

 Storm Dudley was named on 14 February 2022 by the Met Office.
 An amber warning was issued towards parts of Scotland and Northern England on Wednesday, 16 February.
 The same system has been named by the Free University of Berlin as Ylenia.
-On February 17, a tornado confirmed by the European Severe Storms Laboratory touched down in Poland causing damage to buildings.
+On 17 February, a tornado confirmed by the European Severe Storms Laboratory touched down in Poland causing damage to buildings.
 A man in Western Poland near Gorzów Wielkopolski died when a tree fell on his car.
 Another two men were killed when a crane fell on them in Kraków and two other people were seriously injured in the same accident. caused by a tornado.
 At least 11 tornadoes were spawned by Dudley in Poland.
 Three people died in Germany, two in Lithuania and one in the United Kingdom.

 Storm Eunice

 Storm Eunice was named on 14 February 2022 by the Met Office.
-An amber weather warning was issued on 16 February for Southern England, The Midlands and parts of Northern England.
+An amber weather warning was issued on 16 February for Southern England, The Midlands, Wales and parts of North West England.
 The same day, the Free University of Berlin named the extratropical cyclone as Zeynep.
 A red weather warning was subsequently issued on 17 February for parts of south-west England and south Wales, meaning a danger to life from flying debris.
 A second, rare red warning was issued for the south-east of the United Kingdom including London, Kent, Essex, and Suffolk.
 On the Isle of Wight, wind gusts of up to 122 mph were recorded, making it the strongest wind gust ever recorded in England.

 At least 17 fatalities have been recorded due to Storm Eunice.
 A person was killed in County Wexford, Ireland by a falling tree, while a woman died in London, England after a tree fell on her car; several other people were injured by flying debris and falling trees in the UK.
 Elsewhere in the UK, a man died in Merseyside after debris hit his windscreen and another man died in Alton, Hampshire after his pick-up truck collided with a tree.
 In mainland Europe, 13 deaths occurred: four in the Netherlands, two in Belgium, four in Poland, and three in Germany.